-We are a newly formed Delaware corporation organized to be the parent operating company for the Spin-off of GAMCO Investors, Inc. ("GAMCO's") alternative investment management business, institutional research services operations and certain cash and other assets.
+We are a Delaware corporation organized to be the parent operating company for the spin-off of GAMCO Investors, Inc.'s ("GAMCO's" or "GBL's") alternative investment management business, institutional research services operations and certain cash and other assets.

 On November 30, 2015, GAMCO distributed all the outstanding shares of each class of common stock of AC Group on a pro rata one-for-one basis to the holders of each class of GAMCO's common stock.
-Prior to the distribution, GAMCO contributed the 93.9% interest it held in Gabelli Securities, Inc. ("GSI") and certain cash and other assets to AC Group.
-GSI is an investment adviser registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended.
+Prior to the distribution, GAMCO contributed the 93.9% interest it held in Gabelli & Company Investment Advisers, Inc. ("GCIA" f/k/a Gabelli Securities, Inc.) and certain cash and other assets to AC Group.
+GCIA is an investment adviser registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended.
+During the year ended December 31, 2016, AC purchased the 6.1% of GCIA shares owned by third parties and certain employees in exchange for 163,428 Class A shares of the Company.
+GCIA is now a wholly owned subsidiary of AC.

-GSI and its wholly owned subsidiary, Gabelli & Partners, LLC ("Gabelli & Partners"), collectively serve as general partners, co-general partners, or investment managers to investment funds including limited partnerships and offshore companies (collectively, "Investment Partnerships"), and separate accounts.
+GCIA and its wholly owned subsidiary, Gabelli & Partners, LLC ("Gabelli & Partners"), collectively serve as general partners, co-general partners, or investment managers to investment funds including limited partnerships and offshore companies (collectively, "Investment Partnerships"), and separate accounts.
 We primarily manage assets in equity event-driven value strategies, across a range of risk and event arbitrage portfolios.
 The business earns fees from its advisory assets, and income (loss) from trading and investment portfolio activities.
 The advisory fees include management and incentive fees.
 Management fees are largely based on a percentage of the portfolios' levels of assets under management.
 Incentive fees are based on the percentage of profits derived from the investment performance delivered to clients' invested assets.

-We operate our institutional research services operations through G.research, LLC ("G.research"), a wholly owned subsidiary of GSI.
+We operate our institutional research services operations through G.research, LLC ("G.research") doing business as "Gabelli & Company".
 G.research is a broker-dealer registered under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Through G.research, we provide institutional research services as well as act as an underwriter.
+Through G.research, we provide institutional research services as well as act as an underwriter primarily for affiliates of the Company.
 G.research is regulated by the Financial Industry Regulatory Authority ("FINRA").
 G.research's revenues are derived primarily from institutional research services.
+As of December 31, 2016, G.research was a wholly owned subsidiary of GCIA.
+However, on January 23, 2017 all of the outstanding membership interests of G.research were transferred to Institutional Services Holdings, LLC, a newly formed Delaware limited liability company and wholly owned subsidiary of AC.

-In addition, the following transactions were also undertaken in connection with the Spin-off:
+In addition, the following transactions were also undertaken in connection with the spin-off: